Sudeti/buyalbania/PROPERTY_ALERTS_IMPLEMENTATION_SUMMARY.md

 ### User Preferences
 - ✅ Preference saving works
 - ✅ Location filtering works
-- ✅ Score filtering works
 - ✅ Price filtering works
+- ✅ Investment score filtering removed for new properties

 ## 🎉 Conclusion

 The Property Alerts system is now fully implemented and ready for production use.
 The system will automatically email users about new properties that are at least 10% below the market average for their location, filtered by their personal preferences.

+**Key Logic**: The system works as an early warning system based on price positioning, not AI analysis.
+New properties are identified as potential deals based on their price relative to market averages, and users can then decide if they want the full AI analysis.

 Key benefits:
 - **Automated**: No manual work required
-- **Smart**: Only sends relevant properties
+- **Smart**: Only sends relevant properties based on price positioning
 - **Customizable**: Users control their preferences
 - **Scalable**: Can handle thousands of users
 - **Reliable**: Built with error handling and logging
+- **Logical**: Works with new properties that haven't been analyzed yet

 The system is scheduled to run daily at 8 AM and will help users discover investment opportunities without having to constantly monitor the market.